You can contact us as follows:

 Our website includes content from various third party providers, such as, for instance, videos from video platforms, such as, YouTube, or social media button from platforms such as LinkedIn, Facebook or Twitter.
 This content enables our visitors to enjoy content from those platforms on our website or simply to share our content on the relevant social media networks.

 When you browse our website, if such content is displayed as part of the website, a connection to the servers of the third party provider is automatically established.
 Personal data about your visit to our website, in particular your IP address, will be transmitted to this third party provider.
 Therefore, if you have signed in to that third party’s account at the time you visit of your website (for example, with a Facebook or Google account), that third party may detect that you visited our website.
-In this case, you authorise us to share this information with the third party provider that hosts your account.
+You authorise us to share this information with the third party provider that hosts your account.

 Please note that the information regarding the purpose and scope of data processing by such third parties, as well as your rights and setting options, is provided by such third parties.